JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/codegptplus_v2.md

 - Claude-Instant-1.2

 :::note Choose a model
-You can choose the model that you want to use in the chat, click on the model name and select the model that you want to use.
+You can choose the model you want to use in the chat, click on the model name, and select the model you want to use.

 <p align="center">
       <img width="1150" height="1000" src="https://github.com/user-attachments/assets/5acb46af-4a8e-48a3-a278-e84fd5cb92ca" />